DayanaIm/Project-1-bootcamp/README.md

 - For males in 2019, the suicide rate has risen to almost 8000 per 100k population, signifying a considerable surge in suicides among males over the years.
 - For females in 2019, the suicide rate has also increased, exceeding 3000 per 100k population, which is significantly higher compared to 1990.

+### Analysis of GDP per Capita vs. Suicides per 100k Population
+This scatter plot examines the relationship between GDP per capita and suicide rates across about 40 countries.
+The goal is to identify trends and patterns in this relationship.
+- Rising Suicide Rates with GDP Increase: Suicide rates tend to increase as GDP per capita rises from 20,000 to 45,000, indicating potential socioeconomic pressures.
+- Stable Rates Beyond 45,000: Beyond a GDP per capita of approximately 45,000 to 50,000, suicide rates stabilize around 50 per 100k population.
+- Outliers at High Income Levels: Some countries with high GDP per capita exhibit unexpectedly high suicide rates, emphasizing the role of non-economic factors.

+While there's a general trend of increasing suicide rates with rising GDP per capita up to a point, this relationship is complex.
+Mental health support systems, cultural attitudes, and other factors also influence suicide rates.

 ## References
  - Dataset for [suicide_rates_1985 2021](https://www.kaggle.com/datasets/omkargowda/suicide-rates-overview-1985-to-2021)